Uvalde school shooting: Lawsuits towards gun manufacturers and others

+Families from the nineteen victims from the shootings filed three separate lawsuits in May 2024.
+One suit was seeking $500 million in damages from Texas state police officiers for their botched response to the shooting.
+The second suit was against Daniel Defense for the manufacturing of the gun used in the shooting.
+The third suit, filed in California, was against Meta Platforms and Activision Blizzard, claiming that Meta's Instagram and Activision's Call of Duty games had indoctrined the shooter towards gun violence.

 Legislative action

 Canada

 Starting on May 26, Prime Minister Justin Trudeau and the Liberal Party of Canada took steps in proposing new firearms regulations, including a freeze on handgun sales on October 24.

 United States

 On June 6, the state of New York passed a new law raising the age from 18 to 21 for people to be able to buy semi-automatic weapons.

+On May 19, 2023, Texas passed a law requiring members of law enforcement to undergo sixteen hours of training every two years on school shooting response.

 Protecting Our Kids Act

 On June 2, the United States House Committee on the Judiciary proposed the Protecting Our Kids Act.
 The bill notably excludes an assault weapons ban but includes other measures, such as banning those under 21 from purchasing semi-automatic rifles and the import, sale, manufacture, transfer, or possession of high-capacity magazines, requiring bump stocks to be registered under the National Firearms Act and banning them for civilian use.
-It also redefines ghost guns to require background checks on all sales, strengthens federal offenses for gun trafficking and straw purchases, creates a compensated buyback program between local governments and individuals surrendering such magazines, along with a new tax credit for the sale of safe storage device at home, and penalizes violations of new safe storage requirements on residences.
+It also redefines receiver blanks to require background checks on all sales, strengthens federal offenses for gun trafficking and straw purchases, creates a compensated buyback program between local governments and individuals surrendering such magazines, along with a new tax credit for the sale of safe storage device at home, and penalizes violations of new safe storage requirements on residences.
 The House later passed the bill, though it is unlikely to pass the Senate.
 The International Association of Chiefs of Police and the Fraternal Order of Police wrote to congressional leadership offering to help work on gun measures.